 Usually, hundreds to thousands of patient volunteers participate in Phase III clinical trials.

-Only after FDA approval can the medicine be prescribed by doctors for use by their patients.
+Only after FDA approval can the medicine be prescribed by an M.D. for use by their patients.

 Everything that happens in each phase of a clinical trial follows a plan detailed in a study plan, also referred to as a protocol, which describes the following: